-The 2023 anticipated year-end net surplus of \$27.5 million and resulting RBC of about 470% is on the low end of desired RBC in periods of uncertainty, as previously directed by MGARA's Board.
-The Board feels that this level of surplus is sufficient to continue to uphold MGARA's mission to drive value to both the Individual Market and Small Group Market, balanced with the need to retain sufficient capital in an uncertain fiscal environment.
+The 2023 anticipated year-end net surplus of \$47 million and resulting RBC of approximately 465% is on the low end of desired RBC compared to the Board's rough target of 600%.
+Nevertheless, the Board feels that this level of surplus is sufficient to continue to uphold MGARA's mission to drive value to both the Individual Market and Small Group Market, balanced with the need to retain sufficient capital to provide assurance to the member insurers that MGARA can fulfill its promised reinsurance benefits in an uncertain fiscal environment.

-Continuing to operate at the loss projected for 2023 is not sustainable for MGARA over the intermediate to long term, and providing meaningful value to the Individual and Small Group Markets will become challenging.
-One of the implications of the prior year's draw down in surplus, and the resulting reduction in premiums, is a robust savings in government funded subsidies, which is the source of 1332 waiver revenue.
+Continuing to provide the value to the market at the levels reflected in 2022 and 2023 is not sustainable for MGARA over the intermediate to long term, and the value to the Individual and Small Group Markets will need to be reduced over time.
+See Section III below addressing MGARA's 2024 and 2025 projected value to the market.
+One of the implications of the draw down in surplus in 2022 and 2023, and the resulting reduction in premiums, is increased savings in government funded subsidies at the federal level due to lower premiums in Maine.
+Savings in federal subsidies are the source of 1332 waiver revenue.
 The inverse of this logic is that grant revenue is diminished when MGARA is unable to drive value.
-Without excess surplus to draw from to increase program value the resulting grant revenue will substantially less in amount and MGARA's ability to lower future premiums in the combined Individual and Small Group markets will be diminished.
+Without additional sources of revenue to draw from in order to increase program value the resulting grant revenue is expected to be lesser in amount over time, thus gradually diminishing MGARA's ability to lower future premiums in the combined Individual and Small Group markets.
+MGARA's revenues from assessments has remained fixed at the same level since its inception in 2011 due to the statutory limit on regular assessments of \$4 per member per month ("PMPM").
+Without adjustment for inflation, MGARA's assessment revenue has remained relatively constant over time at approximately \$27 million.